Pollinator Conservation Program

 Race for Pollinators!

 We are proud to announce that the Coulson Tough Elementary 5th Annual Race for Awareness 5K Run and Walk has chosen The Woodlands GREEN Pollinator Conservation Program to be its designated charity for 2020.
-The Race happens on April 18, 2020.
+The Race will happen at at future date.
 All proceeds will support development of a pollinator habitat project at the Sterling Ridge Park and Ride.

 Over a half acre of turf grass will be replaced with abundant native wildflowers, providing shelter and sustenance to pollinators of all types.
 Native milkweed plants will help sustain Monarch butterflies as they move through our area on their annual migration.
 Interpretive signage will educate visitors about the importance of pollinators and encourage them to plant for pollinators in their own landscapes.